pierusan/pierre-amelot-portfolio/README.md

 My CI pipeline is definitely overkill since I'm alone on this project, but it was a good exercise to get familiar with Github Actions.

-The pipeline lints, formats, tests, builds, and deploys previews on every PRs and pushes to master.
+The pipeline lints, formats, tests, builds, and deploys previews URLs on every PR or push to master.
 I run jobs concurrently when possible and cache ./node_modules and ~/.npm to speed up the pipeline.

 I also automated the release process.
-I can trigger the workflow manually from main, and it bumps the npm version, creates a Github Release with generated notes, and deploys the portfolio to production.
+I can trigger the workflow manually from main, and it bumps the npm version, creates a Github Release with auto-generated notes, and deploys the portfolio to production.

 I hooked the dev, staging, and prod deployments to Github Deployments for a nicer